European New Zealanders: Distinctive identity

 European settlement increased through the early decades of the 19th century, with numerous trading stations established, especially in the North.
 The experiences of European New Zealanders have endured in New Zealand music, cinema and literature.
-The early Pākehā settlers and later organised European settlers identifies themselves as the nationality of their former nations—typically British.
+The early European settlers and later organised settlers identified themselves as the nationality of their former nations—typically British.
 Historian Fiona Barker states, "New Zealanders saw their country as playing a special role as a loyal member of the British Empire, and for a long time New Zealand aspired to be a ‘Britain of the South’."
 However, by the mid-20th century a distinctive identity had cemented.

 Michael King, a leading writer and historian on Pākehā identity, discussed the concept of distinct European New Zealander practices and imaginations in his books: Being Pākehā (1985) and Being Pākehā Now (1999), and the edited collection, Pakeha: The Quest for Identity in New Zealand (1991), conceptualising Pākehā as New Zealand's "second indigenous" culture.
 By contrast, Māori art historian Jonathan Mane-Wheoki described Pākehā as "the people who define themselves by what they are not.
 Who want to forget their origins, their history, their cultural inheritance – who want Maori, likewise, to deny their origins so that we can all start off afresh."

 Where Pākehā identity is located, commonly New Zealand kitsch and symbols from marketing such as the Chesdale Cheese men are used as signifiers, and might more appropriately be called "Kiwiana".